ugol/pomodoro/README.txt

 Building notes
 --------------

+1) Remove Code signing identity if present.

 XCode 4:
-Remove Code signing identity
-Just click build
+2) Just click build

 XCode 3: (not actively maintained)
-Remove Code signing identity
-You will need to install IB plugins for ShortcutRecorder (included in the src) and for BGHudAppkit (src included in externalFw/, must be compiled separately).
+2) You will need to install IB plugins for ShortcutRecorder (included in the src) and for BGHudAppkit (src included in externalFw/, must be compiled separately).
 Beware that the Shortcutrecorder ibplugin doesn't work if clicked (it shows a missing resource panel).
 You just need to build with the right target and then include the framework: the ibplugin will automagically appear in IB.

 -------
 Twitter